Patient Manual Handling

-Patient Manual Handling Training and people moving is a requirement for all staff members working or wishing to work in the healthcare profession.
-This include healthcare assistants, nurses, porters, therapists and any individuals with the responsibility of manually aiding a persons movement.
+Patient Manual Handling is a requirement for all staff members working or wishing to work in the healthcare sector.
+And includes healthcare assistants, nurses, porters, therapists and any individuals with the responsibility of manually aiding a persons movement.
 Classroom training courses are carried out on a weekly basis at our modern training centre located in Dublin.

 The patient manual handling training course consists of two parts.
-The first is basic manual handling of inanimate objects and the second part of the course is the people moving training course.
+The first is basic manual handling and the second part of the course is people moving training.

-All instructors providing this training have successfully completed QQI manual handling and people moving instructor courses.
-We cover everything required for you to can gain your patient manual handling certificate and meet the requirements of national health and safety guidelines.
+All instructors providing this training have successfully completed QQI manual handling and people moving instructor training.
+We cover everything required for you to gain your patient manual handling certificate and meet the requirements of national health and safety guidelines.

 This course will cover the following topics.